 Over the years Tom DiNardo, founder of DiNardo & Lord Auctioneers, has been mentioned in various media outlets.
 “I believe the first time I was quoted in the media was in 2005.
 That’s when our company began receiving national notice and attention was being paid to what we were doing” states DiNardo.
 Since that time Tom has provided quotes for various newspapers and magazines, as well as providing interviews for television and radio programs.
-He has also contributed to many news articles as well.
+As a charity auctions expert, he has also contributed to many news articles as well.

 The first time DiNardo & Lord Auctioneers was asked to appear on television was in 2008 on S2 E5 of the TLC Wrecks To Riches program.
 “I appeared with Barry White who is the owner of Barrys Speed Shop on the Wrecks to Riches televison program.
 This was just before the reality of economic collapse had hit, and people will still spending crazy money at charity auctions”.
 Regarding his television appearances Tom quipped, “You realize that’s it isn’t real, highly choreographed and staged, and the outcome is predetermined.”